OCA/crm/event_project/README.rst

 To use this module, you need to:

--First step, you create a project template.
+* First step, create a project template.
--Second step, you indicate in to task of template the previous days to begin task.
+* Second step, indicate in to task of template the previous days to begin task.
--And Last step, you create a new event and select project template.
+* And Last step, create a new event and select project template.
 Automatically, will be create a new related project with event.